Gary Gannaway: WorldNow

+Gannaway's company advertising arm became the largest Google advertising client.
+When Gannaway founded Worldnow, he took page out of his former company, Genesis, and kept half the digital advertising inventory and charged a license fee.
+On October 7, 2013, the company and Google held a joint conference.
+In 2015, Worldnow was ranked in the Top 50 largest digital platforms by comScore media matrix - ahead of giants such as Disney and the second fastest growing media company.
+The company reached over 92% of households and over 100 million monthly unique visitors.

+In 2015, Gannaway sold the company to SK Telecom.
+Gannaway is known for self-funding his companies.
+Gannaway’s awards include Merrill Lynch and Ernst & Young Entrepreneur of the Year.

 Awards, recognition and achievement

 Merrill Lynch, Ernst & Young, and Inc. named Gannaway "Entertainment Entrepreneur of the Year".
 It was the first time the trio had ever named an Entrepreneur of the Year from the entertainment business.

 Gannaway sat on the board of Johns Hopkins.
-During this time, Gannaway co-pioneered and funded hypertonic solution to break up brain clots.
-This is now industry standard.
+During this time, Gannaway co-pioneered and funded hypertonic solution to break up brain clots, now considered industry-standard.

 In 2009 Gannaway was chosen by Wharton University to participate in its Entrepreneur-in-Residence program, mentoring undergraduates and MBA candidates then considering careers as entrepreneurs.

 In January 2015 WorldNow received top honors for its innovation and product advancement by the Business Intelligence Group.
-Worldnow was recognized for its patent-pending Studio Gateway platform.
+Worldnow was awarded for its patent-pending Studio Gateway platform.